Parameters in /vsmagent/

 /vsmagent/listen_port

-The TCP port VSM Agent listen to for incoming requests.
+The TCP port the agent service listens to for incoming requests.
 This should normally be set to the same value as /vsm/vsm_agent_port.

 /vsmagent/lowest_user_port